ibonnet/portfolio/politico/Readme.md

 <li>Comparison of the EU's critical raw materials strategy to those of other countries/regions</li>
 <li>Impact of the critical raw materials strategy on EU industries or economies</li>

-  <p>The editor's request is very general, which gives room for creativity and different types of charts and visualizations.
+  <br>The editor's request is very general, which gives room for creativity and different types of charts and visualizations.
 In POLITICO's recent article, the writers elaborated a very interesting game for the readers, who can explore 12 key critical raw materials.

 <p>After I have clarified the specific insights to highlight with the editor, I can then choose a suitable chart type and tool for the task.
 For example, if the focus is on production and import/export of critical raw materials, a stacked bar chart or a line chart could be used to show the trends over time.
 If the focus is on comparing the EU's strategy to those of other countries, a radar chart or a bubble chart could be used to visualize the similarities and differences.
 It would also be interesting to create a map to visualize where the EU sources the raw materials.